eduvpn/eduvpn-common/docs/src/api/functiondocs.md

 - Errors are returned as JSON c strings.
 The JSON type is defined in types/error/error.go Error.
 Free them using FreeString.
-Same is the case for other string types, you should also free them
+Same is the case for other string types, you should also free them.
+The errors are always localized

 - Types are converted from the Go representation to C using JSON strings